IFCA-Advanced-Computing/pycanon/README.rst

 More information can be found in this `paper <https://www.nature.com/articles/s41597-022-01894-2>`__.

 In addition, a report can be obtained including information on the equivalence claases and the usefulness of the data.
-In particular, for the latter the following three classically used metrics hare implemented (as defined in the `documentation <https://pycanon.readthedocs.io/>`__): *average equivalence class size*, *classification metric* and *discernability metric*.
+In particular, for the latter the following three classically used metrics are implemented (as defined in the `documentation <https://pycanon.readthedocs.io/>`__):
+*average equivalence class size*, *classification metric* and *discernability metric*.

 Citation
 -----------